ChristopherArmstead/JavaCalculator/README.md

-Hello! this project Calculator App written in java.
-The calculator will be able to basic arithmetic, algebra and some basic calculus.
+Hello!
+This project is a calculator desktop application written in Java.
+The calculator will be able to do basic arithmetic, algebra, and some basic calculus.